Southern Harmony: The music and its notation

 An 1847 publication of Southern Harmony, showing the title "New Britain" ("Amazing Grace") and shape note music.

 The roots of Southern Harmony singing, like the Sacred Harp, are found in the American colonial era, when singing schools convened to provide instruction in choral singing, especially for use in church services.
 This practice remained popular with Baptists in the South long after it fell from use in other regions.

 In 1801, a book called The Easy Instructor (Note: The Easy Instructor, Part II (1803) attributes the invention of shape notes to 'J. Conly of Philadelphia'.) by William Smith and William Little was published for the use of this movement; its distinguishing feature was the use of four separate shapes that indicated the notes according to the rules of solfege.
 A triangle indicated fa, a circle sol, a square la and a diamond, mi.
 To avoid proliferating shapes excessively, each shape (and its associated syllable) except for mi was assigned to two notes of the musical scale.
 A major scale in the system would be noted Fa – Sol – La – Fa – Sol – La – Mi – Fa, and a minor scale would be La – Mi – Fa – Sol – La – Fa – Sol – La.

+The hymns include "New Britain" ("Amazing Grace"), What Wondrous Love Is This, Promised Land (On Jordan's stormy banks I stand), and Rock of Ages.